Wojak27/multimodal_trian_attn/README.md

 - T1 = Player Recognition
 - T2 = Action Prediction (Recognition)
 - T3 = Description Generation
-- T4 = Commentary Generation
+- T4 = Commentary Generation (not used in the study)

 Set the corresponding value to 1 to enable that task, 0 to disable.